isleofcode/ember-cordova/_posts/2016-09-13-live-reload.markdown

 ---
 layout: post
-title:  "Splash Screen Management"
+title:  "Live Reload"
 ---
-# Device Live Reload
+## Device Live Reload

 Live reload works for device & simulator builds.
 It is automatically enabled and configured for `ember-cordova` `>= 0.2.0`.
 Instructions for advanced configuration are below.